How does something like silence relate to the concept of interior design trend?

-And now to the big question: how did silence become a legit trend?
+And now onto the big question: how did silence become a trend?

 An interior design trend comes out of a study of the current society and the challenges it is facing.
-Over-information is with no doubt a challenge in our times, which reflects in the growing popularity of concepts like disconnect to reconnect and digital-detox.
+Over-information and noise are with no doubt among the challenges of our times, reflecting in the growing popularity of concepts like disconnect to reconnect and digital-detox.
 So, it makes perfect sense for more and more people to long for silence – to the point of turning it into a legitimate trend.

-Silence has also been the title and the theme of Maison et Objet's spring edition 2017 (opened in a new window/tab).
-The Silence exhibition showed mute videos, paintings and sculptural design pieces, while guiding visitors to a moment of contemplation and – indeed – silence.
+Silence has also been the title and the theme of Maison et Objet spring edition 2017 (opened in a new window/tab).
+The Silence exhibition has shown mute videos, paintings and sculptural design pieces, while inviting visitors to a moment of contemplation and – indeed – silence.

 Simplifying and decluttering (other buzzwords these days) are indeed ways to eliminate the noise, the unnecessary, and allow us to concentrate on what is essential, both in our spaces and in our minds.

-Silence is so scarse, precious and desired these days that it is even referred to as a luxury!
-And the amount of products that are coming on the market to help "create silence" are there to witness how silence is indeed becoming an interior design trend.
+Silence is so scarce, precious and desired these days that it is even referred to as a luxury!
+And the number of products that are coming on the market to help create silence is there to witness how silence is indeed becoming an interior design trend.

 Acoustic panels are becoming more decorative, to make it easier to fit them in the context of domestic design.